Jenhoo EV48

-The Jenhoo EV48 is an electric delivery van, being the first vehicle from the Chinese startup, Jenhoo (金琥).
+The Jenhoo EV48 is a battery electric van being the first vehicle from the Chinese startup, Jenhoo (金琥).
 Jenhoo is a Chinese startup launched in December 2020, focusing on building new energy logistics vehicles.

 Overview

 The Jenhoo EV48 is equipped with a CATL supplied battery and a TZ180XS000 electric motor from Inovance Automotive with 60 kW (82 hp), allowing the van to accelerate to a top speed of 100 km/h.